 Heather Marcus

-Heather Marcus is the photo editor for Yankee Magazine.
-As photo editor, she works closely with the art director and a large group of contributing photographers to add color and style to the magazine's pages.
-Living in New England, she is inspired by the people, the landscape, and the wonderful visual opportunities the region affords.
+Heather Marcus is the senior photo editor for Yankee Magazine.
+She works closely with the art director and a large group of contributing photographers to tell our stories about people and place in a compelling way.
+Living and growing up in New England, she continues to be inspired by the communities, the landscape, and the wonderful visual opportunities the region affords.